Qalexcitysocial/waterlevel/README.md

-THis is a simple water level base in ultrasonic sensor in Python, PHP and GoogleCharts for RPi.
+<h1>This is a simple water level base in ultrasonic sensor in
+Python, PHP and GoogleCharts for RPi</h1>

 Go to your www folder and clone the project. if you prefer download just copy and paste on www folder.